UCL/RefbasedMI/README.md

 library(mice)

-# convert to mids class
+convert to mids class

 impdatamids<-(as.mids(impdatasetJ2R)

-#  converting mids type not  pmm to mimix and  and predictormatrix not relevant
+converting mids type not  pmm to mimix and predictormatrix not relevant

 impdatamids$method[impdatamids$method %in% "pmm"] <- "mimix"

 impdatamids$predictorMatrix<-"N/A"